Open Water Course

 2022 PADI Advanced Open Water Class Schedule

-The Advanced open water certification course consists of classroom work and five open water dives.
+The Advanced open water certification course consists of classroom work and five skills (open water dives).

 During this course you will complete five different skill, two mandatory and three electives.
-You will further develop skills in underwater navigation and deep, and in three electives, selected by you and your instructor.
+You will further develop skills in underwater navigation and deep, and three electives, which will be selected by you and your instructor.

-Emphasis on learning during actual open water dives.
+Emphasis on safety and learning during actual open water dives.

 Open water dive schedule is flexible (typically two days but can be longer)

 Typically, prior to the first day of class you will read and complete the knowledge reviews for the two mandatory and three elective skills.
 On the first day, we’ll review the knowledge reviews, size you for any needed gear, and outline the upcoming open water dives.
 This class builds on what you learned in the open water certification course with a focus on further developing your navigational and deep water skills.
 Upon successful completion of the open water dives, you will be certified as advance open water divers.